 “During the first lockdown, I relied on my online shop for my food and essentials and had issues with nearly every order.
 Sometimes nearly everything I needed wasn’t available.”

 “I found out that my supermarket would release more slots at 3am.
 As I wasn’t able to get priority access to slots.
 My condition caused me to wake up multiple times in the night – I shouldn’t have the stress of not being able to order food and essentials adding to this.
-And I shouldn’t be having to go online at 2:30 in the morning to be able to eat.
+And I shouldn’t be having to go online at 2:30am to be able to eat.

 “It makes me feel useless.
 Life is frustrating enough.
 I am so independent and don’t like relying on others, so I feel annoyed with myself and then I feel frustrated that the service I’m relying on isn’t reliable.””